 - geo-targeted emails based on the specific location to inform a customer about the property located in the area they are interested in.

 Now it’s time we took a tour through some effective email ideas for your real estate business.

 Real estate email ideas for your inspiration

 Warm welcome for new subscribers

 Introduce yourself and thank a subscriber for joining your mailing list.
 Tell them what to expect from your emails and how often they will hear from you.
 You can also guide your subscribers through your service, introduce your agents, and show how to get started.

-Have a look at the welcome email Compass send to their new audience.
+Have a look at the welcome email Compass sent to their new audience.
 The company provide all necessary information for subscribers to start using their service: how to search for the appealing spots, how to choose an agent, and how to figure out which house will be the perfect option for the users.

 Take a look at the real estate email example based on the user’s browsing history.
 Zillow built it based on user’s previous searches and locations they had saved.

 Zillow also provided some real estate value — the company assists users in calculating the affordability of the property by offering users to estimate the property’s value on their service.